 9.1 We may update this policy from time to time by publishing a new version on our website.

 9.2 You should check this page occasionally to ensure you are happy with any changes to this policy.

-9.3 NIA may notify you of changes to this policy by email or through the private messaging system on its website.
+9.3 NIA may notify you of changes to this policy by email or through our newsletters.

 10. Your rights

 10.1 In this Section 10, we have summarised the rights that you have under data protection law.
 Some of the rights are complex, and not all of the details have been included in our summaries.
 Accordingly, you should read the relevant laws and guidance from the regulatory authorities for a full explanation of these rights.
 Visit https://ico.org.uk/for-the-public/ for further information.